 Children assist amounts could be increased or lowered depending on how many overnights a child has with his or her parents during a calendar year.

 Support is awarded usually in direct payments — payments made to the receiving parent.
 However, the courts may award child assist in indirect payments, such as mortgage payments, payment for medical expenses, or insurance.

 Child support issues can arise during a divorce proceeding, a paternity action or in post-judgment cases.
-If you are looking to establish a child support obligation, enforce an existing child support obligation, or modify an existing child support order, you need the expertise of a Family Lawyer Coral Gables.
+If you are looking to establish a child support obligation, enforce an existing child support obligation, or modify an existing child support order, you need the expertise of a Coral Gables Family Law Attorneys.

 For more information about child support or assistance with your case, contact a Miami child support lawyer at Estevez-Pazos Law Firm, P.A. today for an initial consultation 305-717-7130.
 Serving Miami area from our offices at 1541 Sunset Drive, Coral Gables, FL 33143.